mozilla/MozDef-Triage-Bot/README.md

 To integrate MozDef with the bot
 * Deploy the `slack-triage-bot-user.yaml` CloudFormation template
+* Deploy the `slack-traige-bot-api.yaml` CloudFormation template
-* Gather the 3 sets of information you'll need to put into the `MozDef-deploy` ansible repo to configure MozDef
+* Gather the 3 sets of information you'll need to put into the `MozDef-deploy` Ansible repo to configure MozDef
   * The API keys
-    * either look at the stack outputs or by run `make show-user-credentials`
+    * either look at the stack outputs in the user stack or run `make show-user-credentials`
   * The SQS Queue name, AWS region and AWS account ID
-    * either look at the stack outputs or run
+    * either look at the stack outputs in the api stack or run `make discover-sqs-queue-url`
-      `make discover-lambda-function-name`
   * The Lambda function name
-     * either look at the stack outputs or run
+     * either look at the stack outputs in the api stack or run `make discover-lambda-function-name`
-       `make discover-lambda-function-name`

 The API keys will grant MozDef permission to both invoke the lambda function